OMNIA, ESPOO ADULT EDUCATION CENTRE

 • Unemployed people are eligible for a 50% discount on course fees over €20.

-• The discount does not apply to Open University courses, degree fees, course material fees, study voucher courses, level tests, language learning trips or if the course information states that the discount does not apply.
+• The discount does not apply to Open University courses, degree fees, course material fees, study voucher discount courses, level tests, language learning trips or if the course information states that the discount does not apply.

 • Unemployment must be demonstrated before the start of the course, once every term.